OpenRefine/OpenRefine/docs/docs/manual/wikidata.md

 ![Constructing a schema with aliases and languages.](/img/wikidata-translated.png)

 ### Manage Wikidata account

-To edit Wikidata directly from OpenRefine, you must have a Wikidata account and log in with it in OpenRefine.
-OpenRefine can only upload edits with Wikidata user accounts that are “[autoconfirmed](https://www.wikidata.org/wiki/Wikidata:Autoconfirmed_users)” - that is, accounts that have more than 50 edits and have existed for longer than four days (as of 2020).
+To edit Wikidata directly from OpenRefine, you must have a Wikidata account and log into it in OpenRefine.
+OpenRefine can only upload edits with Wikidata user accounts that are “[autoconfirmed](https://www.wikidata.org/wiki/Wikidata:Autoconfirmed_users)” - at this time, that means accounts that have more than 50 edits and have existed for longer than four days.

 Use the Extensions menu to select <span class="menuItems">Manage Wikidata account</span> and you will be presented with the following window: